 2004 – Left-back Luke Chambers was born in Preston.
 He signed pro terms in July 2021, having been with the Academy at the age of six, so far making it onto the first-team bench on two occasions.

 Bobby signs on

 2015 – Forward Roberto Firmino agreed to sign from TSG 1899 Hoffenheim for an initial £21m, with the deal being finalised the following month.
-He has netted 87 times in 292 outings across his first six campaigns, helping us to clinch the Premier League title, UEFA Champions League, FIFA Club World Cup and UEFA Super Cup, FA Cup and FA Community Shield before moving on in the summer of 2023.
+He netted 111 times in 362 outings, helping us to clinch the Premier League title, UEFA Champions League, FIFA Club World Cup, UEFA Super Cup, FA Cup and FA Community Shield before moving on in the summer of 2023.

 Going for a Song

 1994 - Future red Rigobert Song was dismissed as Cameroon lost 3-0 to Brazil in Palo Alto, becoming the youngest player ever to see red in the World Cup Finals.
 He was sent off again in the World Cup almost exactly four years later to complete an unwanted double.

 2010 – Rigobert Song won his 137th and final cap for Cameroon as they lost 2-1 to the Netherlands in Cape Town, with Dirk Kuyt in opposition as the Dutch topped the group.
 Christian Poulsen played his last game for Denmark while with Juventus as they lost 3-1 to Japan in Rustenburg, alongside Daniel Agger, so failing to progress.
 Also in action was Martin Škrtel, as Slovakia beat Italy 3-2 in a thrilling encounter in Johannesburg to reach the second stage at the Italians’ expense.